All Episodes

 Here you go.

-It's been twenty-three years, folks.
+It's been 23 years, folks.

-At some point you're going to stop doubting me.
+At some point, you're going to stop doubting me.

 New York Times, August 17th, 2010.

-Makoto Rich is the uh author.
+Makoto Rich is the author.

 Given money, schools wait on rehiring teachers.